-After ten minutes, you go back to your palette to get more of that glorious color you made, but your paint mix has completely dried up!
+But, after ten minutes, you go back to your palette to get more color, but your paint mix has completely dried up!

 Accepting defeat, you decide to enhance the blending of your background color only to discover your previous layer has dried giving your new layer nothing to blend with.
 Argh!!!

 So, what can you do to stop the fast drying time for your precious acrylic paint?

 In this blog post, we’ll explore the five easy ways to elongate the drying time -aka the open time – for your acrylic paints which include: